Shaybs/PracticalProject/README.md

 In the sixth week new languages such as Powershell and Linux Bash were introduced.
 Different programming techniques such as if statements and for loops were shown.
 The techniques used to connect, create and delete instances were demonstrated.
 Further, the the requests and request libraries and how these libraries are used to send and receive json objects was shown.
 In the seventh week docker and the concept of containers, how docker identifies containers and the purpose and benefits of containerisation was presented.
 The notions of dockerfiles, registries, volumes, nginx and docker compose were exhibited.
-In the eighth week, docker swarm and how it can be used to have multiple containers across multiple nodes master nodes was showcased.
-Later Ansible was taught to enable quick set up of environments for deployment and test.
+In the eighth week, docker swarm and how it can be used to have multiple containers across multiple nodes and the master node was showcased.
+Later Ansible was taught to enable quick set up of environments for testing and deployment.

 ### Project Overview